dojo/framework/docs/en/testing/basic-usage.md

 ## Running Tests

-Intern supports two types of testing approaches unit and functional.
+Dojo supports two types of testing approaches unit and functional.
 Unit tests are tests run via node and the local [Selenium] tunnel and test isolated blocks of code.
 Functional tests are run using Selenium in the browser and test the overall functionality of the software as a user would interact with it.